SamGorr/tscmf_system/docs/user-guides/limit-check-quick-reference.md

 - **Post-Transaction Available**: Entity limit - post-transaction utilization

 ### Facility-Level Details
-- Only facilities relevant to the transaction's product type are displayed
+- Only facilities that exactly match the transaction's product type are displayed
+- Product matching uses the transaction's sub_limit_type and requires an exact match (not a substring match)
 - Each facility displays:
   - Facility name and type
   - Facility limit amount